Nikolai Volkoff: Semi-retirement (1995–2018)

 Volkoff made a brief cameo on an episode of Shotgun Saturday Night in 1997 where Todd Pettengill discovered him homeless sleeping in a box on the streets of New York City.
 He also appeared at WrestleMania X-Seven at the Astrodome in Houston in the gimmick battle royal which was won by the Iron Sheik.
-On November 30, 2001 he lost to King Kong Bundy at AAWA event in Jersey City, New Jersey.
+On November 30, 2001, he lost to King Kong Bundy at AAWA event in Jersey City, New Jersey.
 On February 3, 2005, Volkoff was announced as one of the WWE Hall of Fame inductees for the class of 2005.
-He was inducted on April 2, 2005 by Jim Ross at the Universal Amphitheatre in Los Angeles.
+He was inducted on April 2, 2005, by Jim Ross at the Universal Amphitheatre in Los Angeles.
 In 2006, Volkoff took part in the World Wrestling Legends pay-per-view 6:05 The Reunion.
 Managed by the Iron Sheik, he wrestled a match against Duggan.
 Before the match, he once again sang the national anthem of the Soviet Union and riled up the crowd.
 Volkoff made his first appearance on WWE television in over two years on the August 13, 2007 episode of Raw as a contestant on WWE Idol, a parody of American Idol.
 Volkoff appeared alongside the Iron Sheik and Howard Finkel, although Volkoff was the only one who sang.
 Volkoff sang the Soviet Union national anthem, receiving boos from the crowd (despite being a babyface) and was insulted by judge William Regal, although judges Mick Foley and Maria both praised the performance.
 In response, Sheik, who was also insulted, went on a tirade until both he and Volkoff were escorted out of the building by security.

 The March 10, 2008, edition of WWE Raw, featured rematches from previous WrestleManias.
 The Iron Sheik appeared along with Nikolai Volkoff to face off against the U.S. Express in a rematch from the first WrestleMania.
-However, the match never got started as Jillian Hall came out to interrupt Volkoff's singing so she could sing Bruce Springsteen's "Born in the U.S.A.", which the U.S. Express used as their ring entrance music in 1984–85.
+The match never started as Jillian Hall came out to interrupt Volkoff's singing so she could sing Bruce Springsteen's "Born in the U.S.A.", which the U.S. Express used as their ring entrance music in 1984–85.
 On the November 15, 2010, edition of Raw, as part of the "old school" theme, Volkoff appeared with the Iron Sheik, singing the Soviet national anthem before being interrupted by Santino Marella and Vladimir Kozlov, the latter of whom then sung a duet with Volkoff of the Soviet national anthem.
 Afterwards, Volkoff worked for various independent promotions throughout North America.
 He remained popular on the autograph convention circuit.
 In June 2013 he threw out the first pitch at a Bowie Baysox baseball game and sang "God Bless America" after the pitch.
 In October 2013, he sang the Soviet national anthem at a show in New Jersey, after being introduced by Howard Finkel.